KatherineMichel/digital-commonplace/python-tools-and-release-managers.md

 https://github.com/actions/virtual-environments/blob/master/images/linux/Ubuntu1804-README.md
 https://twitter.com/hynek/status/1236227708746596353
 https://github.com/Azure/actions

-https://twitter.com/pganssle/status/1252953419884769280 | Paul Ganssle on Twitter: "Does anyone have any thoughts on how to automatically create a PR from a GH Action?
-I found this: https://t.co/tltPB1PwWK But I'm mildly wary about relying on an action in someone's personal GH namespace (particularly one authorized to act on my behalf)." / Twitter https://twitter.com/webology/status/1254091755026288640 | Jeff says, "wash your hands" 🧼 on Twitter: " If you are using GitHub Actions, here is a standard event trigger setup that I use for running a workflow on all pull requests and all git commits pushed to the master branch.
-I use it in almost every project I touch, and I see people confused by how to set it up. https://t.co/CMdKCHTyMT" / Twitter https://twitter.com/mheap/status/1254124824298954752 | Michael Heap on Twitter: "So, everyone seems to love @GitHub Actions for CI, but did you know that there's a ton more things you can do with them?
-Literally *anything* you can think of is possible.
-Let's visit some of my favourites:" / Twitter https://twitter.com/webology/status/1254798717196042241 | Jeff says, "wash your hands" 🧼 on Twitter: "If you are using GitHub Actions and wondering why this is useful?
-If you use `on: [pull_request, push]` (which I commonly see in docs) you are going spawn two test runs every time you push/update a pull request which is annoying. https://t.co/2fWPxHSjdA" / Twitte

 Hynek- Azure Pipelines
 https://hynek.me/articles/simple-python-azure-pipelines/ | Python in Azure Pipelines, Step by Step · Homepage of Hynek Schlawack